 The most common areas to insulate in your home are the:

 You can put new insulation over old insulation in some cases, but there are times you may need to consider insulation removal before installing new insulation.

-When you’re deciding on insulation for your home, there are several types to choose from.
+When deciding on insulation for your home, there are several types to choose from.
 Some of the most common are:

 Each type of insulation has its advantages, and your insulation contractor can walk you through which type will be best for your home.

 Contact us for a free quote if you’re ready to begin your insulation project in Sheboygan, Milwaukee or Madison.

 Fiberglass insulation, which has been used in homes for decades, is available as loose-fill or batts.
 Fiberglass is made of tiny glass fibers and is often installed in attics but can also insulate walls and crawl spaces.

 One of the most environmentally friendly materials, cellulose insulation consists of up to 85% recycled material.
 It can be installed in any area of a home.